coniadev/chuck/README.md

 Note: Running the test suite will create temporary files.
 We try to clean up, but in case of failing tests they might remain in the file system:

+Note: Coverage is measured with pcov.
+Xdebug does report some PHP 8 match expressions as uncovered.

+Note: Full coverage is only reported if all three supported PDO drivers are installed which are sqlite, pgsql and mysql.

 TODO: list temporary paths.
 - sqlite test db